This feature is available in the Boost plan, and can be disabled upon request

 this.listenEventForSelector(event, selector, callback)

-Use this helper method, if you want to launch the callback
+Use this helper method if you want to launch the callback when the specified event is triggered on an element with the specified CSS selector.

 this.tryStartThisTour(force)

 This method will try to start the current tour.
 You don't need to pass the tour ID as you usually would.
-This method knows the tour for which this trigger is defined.
-The force
+This method knows the tour for which the trigger is defined.
+The force parameter will try to launch the tour even if it was finished or skipped by the user previously.
+The default value is false, which means the tour won't be launched if it was finished or skipped.

 this.api

-This object is a shorthand for the standard Product Fruits JavaScript API.
+This object is shorthand for the standard Product Fruits JavaScript API.
 See our docs for more details.

-event on a select element and we will trigger the tour if the selected option is 123
+In this example, we will be listening to the change event on a select element in which we will trigger the tour if the selected option is 123.

 this.listenEventForSelector('change', '#my-select-element', (e) => {